-- The design of buildings and siting should give careful consideration to overall form, massing, proportions, and rhythm of repeating elements to achieve a streetscape that relates to the desired pedestrian scale. - Prominent building massing and architectural treatment should be provided at the street edge to create street animation and enable access to establishments from adjacent sidewalks. - Massing should transition from higher density areas to lower density areas through building designs that achieve harmony along the streetscape.
+- The massing of mid-rise buildings a should give careful consideration to overall form, proportions, and rhythm of repeating elements to achieve a streetscape that relates to the desired pedestrian scale. - Prominent building massing and architectural treatment should be provided at the street edge to create street animation and enable access to establishments from adjacent sidewalks.